gobbyo/IoT/docs/tutorial-rasp-digitdisplay.md

 ## Wire your seven-segment display to your Raspberry Pi

+In this section you'll wire your Raspberry Pi to display numbers on a seven-segment display.
 Below is the circuit we'll construct.
-Note the diagram references the Raspberry Pi pin numbers.
+Note the diagram references the Raspberry Pi pin numbers (`GPIO.BOARD`).

 ![lnk_schematic_segmentdisplay]

 There are 10 pins on the single digit seven-segment display.
 The pins correspond to the function from the previous picture.
-For example pin 7 controls the "a" LED on the segment display.
+For example, the Raspberry Pi pin 7 controls the "a" LED on the segment display.

 ```python
 #    PINs